roeyhappy/AIoT-workshop/README.md

     + blessing = 'what do you want to say, be careful, everyone can see ^_^'
 + Do not cross over me, thanks!!!!!!!!!!!!!!

-+ Your Beautyful work should be under!!!!!!!
++ Your Beautiful work should be under!!!!!!!
     + You need to to Lab3AWSIoTconnectivity transmit_message_to_cloud() function to transmit your data
 + Do not cross over me, thanks!!!!!!!!!!!!!!